raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 [HashLife]: http://raganwald.com/hashlife/

 `multirec` isn't the only higher-order recursive function. `linrec` and `binrec` are pretty handy as shown [here](http://raganwald.com/2016/12/15/what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.html).
-But let's move on and try something else.
+But let's move on and try it on something else.

 ---